Updated October 2020

-The annual supply of New Listings in Cupertino homes (blue line) increased slightly over 2018 and is consistent with recent years.
+The annual supply of New Listings in Cupertino homes (blue line) declined 15% mostly due to Covid.
 The number of Sales (red line) also declined but should be consistent with 2017-18 by year-end.

 This monthly view of median prices for Cupertino homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the monthly fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The monthly average Days on Market increased starting in mid-2018.
 The spikes are typically in Dec-Jan during the slowest time of the year.

 The monthly average sales price over/under list price percentage has declined significantly.
 Suggests the current average of 2-4% over list may be the new norm.

 Final sales prices were up to 15% over list price for homes selling within a week or two of going on market during 2019.
 Homes selling after that are selling for below list.
 Note: this is the current list price, after any price reductions.

 The monthly supply of New Listings for homes in Cupertino remains at historic lows.
 Note the seasonality with December typically being the low-point during the year.

 The inventory of Active listings is higher than prior years.
 Suggests the selection of homes for buyers to consider is as good as one should expect.